phil-rice/ShoppingKata2/README.md

 I need some way to apply the offers, and work out how many there are.
 I'm going to do the easiest approach: simply do N for Y.

-I have by 'BuyNForYOffer' class and a 'AddOffersToBasket' function.
+I have by 'BuyNAndGetDiscount' class and a 'AddOffersToBasket' function.

 # Requirements